manuparra/bigdata-digital-business/DATAMANAGEMENT.md

 - Collaboration: Databricks provides a collaborative workspace for data engineers, data scientists, and business analysts.
 It includes built-in tools for version control, collaboration, and sharing.
 - Scalability: Databricks is designed to scale horizontally, which means that it can handle large-scale data processing workloads without requiring significant changes to the underlying infrastructure.
 - Security: Databricks provides built-in security features, including role-based access control, encryption, and network isolation.

+# R as BigData tool

+R is a powerful programming language and software environment for statistical computing and graphics.
+While R is often associated with traditional statistical analysis, it can also be used for big data processing and analytics.

+There are several reasons why R can be a good choice for big data processing:
+- Data manipulation and analysis: R has a rich set of libraries and packages for data manipulation and analysis.
+This makes it easy to perform complex data transformations, filtering, and aggregation operations on large datasets.
+- Machine learning: R has a growing set of libraries and packages for machine learning, including algorithms for classification, regression, clustering, and more.
+These packages can be used to build models on large datasets and perform predictive analytics.
+- Visualization: R has powerful tools for data visualization, including ggplot2, lattice, and others.
+These tools can be used to create high-quality plots and visualizations of big data.
+- Community support: R has a large and active community of users and developers who contribute to its development and provide support through forums, blogs, and other resources.

+When it comes to big data platforms for R, there are several options available:
+- Apache Spark: Apache Spark is a popular big data processing engine that can be used with R. The sparklyr package provides an interface for using Spark with R, making it easy to process large datasets in a distributed manner.
+- Hadoop: R can be used with Hadoop, a popular open-source big data platform.
+The rhdfs and rhbase packages provide interfaces for using Hadoop Distributed File System (HDFS) and Hadoop Database (HBase) with R.
+- Amazon Web Services: Amazon Web Services (AWS) provides several big data platforms that can be used with R, including Amazon EMR (Elastic MapReduce), which provides a managed Hadoop cluster, and Amazon Redshift, a cloud-based data warehousing service.
+- Microsoft Azure: Microsoft Azure provides several big data platforms that can be used with R, including HDInsight, a managed Hadoop cluster, and Azure Machine Learning, a cloud-based machine learning platform.